Penn & Teller: Fool Us: Season 9

+Season 10

 Broadcast

 In Australia, the show commenced airing on ABC1 each Saturday at 9:25 pm from 1 October 2011.
 In New Zealand, the show commenced airing on ChoiceTV each Saturday at 7:30 pm from 28 April 2012.
 The CW acquired the series for broadcast in the United States, where it premiered on 30 July 2014.
 The pilot episode was trimmed to one hour (including commercial breaks) for its CW airing.
 In Canada, the series aired on Bite TV before it was rebranded to Makeful on 24 August 2015.
 Channel 5 bought the UK rights to the second season and premiered it on 6 March 2016.